Department of Critical Care Medicine

 Research Coordinator Clinical Practice Consultant (CPC) – Georgia Letton

 Coordinates and manages all site led projects as well as National and International research projects within the DPCCM.
 Provides support and education to nursing and medical staff within the DPCCM and other participating sites.

-Nurse Education Facilitator – Marian Dempster and Erin Spencer
+Nurse Education Facilitator – Erin Beckingham and Olivia Rogers

 The unit has one full-time Educator position which is responsible for the orientation of new staff, the Transition Course, as well as the ongoing education needs of all staff.

-There are three full-time nursing ACSC positions rotating over a seven day roster.
-The ACSCs provide specific support and work in collaboration with the Nursing Director, the Clinical Practice Consultants and the NEFs.
-Each ACSC has their own Portfolio and responsibilities.
+There are three full-time nursing ANUM positions rotating over a seven day roster.
+The ANUMs provide specific support and work in collaboration with the Nursing Director, the Clinical Practice Consultants and the NEFs.
+Each ANUM has their own Portfolio and responsibilities.
 These portfolios are rotated every two years.

-Paediatric Critical Care Nursing Studies (PCCNS) Course Coordinator – Rosa Fantin.
+Paediatric Critical Care Nursing Studies (PCCNS) Course Coordinator – Matt Curtis

-Prepares a competent Paediatric Critical Care Nurse to care for critically ill children and their families.
+This course prepares a competent Paediatric Critical Care Nurse to care for critically ill children and their families.
 This course is for one year and is for registered nurses working in the PICU.
-For further information please contact,
+For further information please contact:

 Information for Families